abdulghanitech/pouchdb-fauxton-helper-chrome-extension/README.md

 ## Learn More

-You can ping me on [Twitter](https://twitter.com/abdulghanitech) to dicuss about this project or any ideas.
+You can ping me to dicuss about this project or any ideas.